cloudmesh-project/reu-2014/doc/source/projects/bigdata.rst

 * [Week 4] Install Chef in Ubuntu and Windows 7

-* [Week 4] Successfully create a cookbook, recipe, and *possible web server (*discuss with mentor) using Chef
+* [Week 4] Successfully create a cookbook, recipe, and *possible web server using Chef (*discuss with mentor)

-* [Week 4] Create procedural list of Chef installation guide according to personal installation experience
+* [Week 4] Create guide for installing Chef on Ubuntu based on personal installation experience

 * [Week 4] Update GitHub